The PSA Group uses a shared platform for Citroen, Peugeot & Vauxhall small and medium vans.

 Small PSA Group vans

-Let's start with the Citroen Berlingo, which was the first of the small PSA Group vans to come from the shared platform and go on sale in 2019.
-The Berlingo is a multi-award-winning van with a modern look, excellent driving experience and affordable pricing - and that's what makes it different, despite sharing a platform with Vauxhall Combo and Peugeot Partner.
-The Berlingo was the first small van with a low price that didn't compromise the things that make a van good - it really has it all.
+Let's start with the Citroen Berlingo, the first of the small PSA Group vans to come from the shared platform and go on sale in 2019.
+The Berlingo is a multi-award-winning van with a modern look, excellent driving experience and affordable pricing.
+That's what makes it different, despite sharing a platform with Vauxhall Combo and Peugeot Partner.
+The Berlingo was the first small van with a low price that didn't compromise the things that make a van good - it has it all.

 View Our Citroen Berlingo deals

-Vauxhall Combo stands out amongst PSA vans from the shared platform as it offers an excellent traction control located on the centre console.
-With a twist of a knob, you can adapt this smart van to the type of terrain you're on - whether it's sand, mud, snow or grit, it will make sure you stay stuck to the road.
+Vauxhall Combo stands out amongst PSA vans from the shared platform.
+It offers an excellent traction control located on the centre console.
+With a twist of a knob, you can adapt this intelligent van to the type of terrain you're on - whether it's sand, mud, snow or grit, it will make sure you stay stuck to the road.

 View our Vauxhall Combo deals

-The Peugeot Partner is the only van from PSA Group's small vans on the shared platform using the innovative iCockpit system, which can otherwise only be found in Peugeot's passenger cars.
-In fact, the Peugeot Partner has a similar design but a different styled cabin from all PSA vans.
-It has been thoughtfully tailored to offer an outstanding layout with a classy steering wheel and incredibly comfortable driving position.
+The Peugeot Partner is the only van from PSA Group's small vans on the shared platform.
+The Peugeot Partner uses the innovative iCockpit system, which you can only find in Peugeot's passenger cars.
+The Peugeot Partner has a similar design but a different styled cabin from all PSA vans.
+Peugeot has thoughtfully tailored the Partner to offer an outstanding layout with a classy steering wheel and incredibly comfortable driving position.

 View Our Peugeot Partner deals